AaronSledge/AaronSledge.Timer.io/README.md

-# A simple timer using html, css, javascript
+# A simple timer using html, css, javascript.
+This project uses the date object for our calculations.
+Simply choose a date you want to pick and press the start button and you will see the time countdown.
+It's important to note that when you pick a date, the time is automatically set to midnight.